 There are certain circumstances when it is not possible to signal an error precisely.
 In these cases, the CCI-500 signals an error imprecisely, using the nERRIRQ output pin.
-You can identify the interface that received the error response by reading the 3.3.4 Imprecise Error Register on page 3-54.
+You can identify the interface that received the error response by reading the Register summary.